 This incredibly valuable week gives kids real skills for evaluating media whether in print, TV or online.
 Kids love earning their “mustache” as they become real media detectives!

 Brain Power is a fun and fascinating exploration of the brain science involving media.
 Does media actually change my brain?
 How much screen time is too much?

 Kids and their families choose the sleep challenge, the outdoor challenge or the exercise challenge to see first-hand how it affects their body, emotions and mental health.
 Every day, kids are invited to the “Brain Center” to try new brain-boosting snacks and activities.

 Regardless of which program you choose for your school, Power UP supports your in-school efforts with at-home family conversations.
 Select one of the six issues such as “Kindness Online” or “Being Safe Online.”

 This family conversation workbook makes it easy and fun for families to talk about media and to make a family plan together in the colorful graphic provided.

 Variations are included to engage little ones as well as teens.

 My Power Plan is a personal media plan for each child.
-When children are able to participate in creating family rules, they are much more likely to internalize them and live by them.
+Children who participate in creating family rules are much more likely to internalize them and live by them.
 Making decisions in advance helps a child act with confidence when a moment of pressure or danger arises.

 This color-and-create Power Plan helps each child identify their own trusted adults while discussing family device-free zones and media rules.
 Color-coded instructions to parents on the reverse help them ask just the right questions.